10T4/krakensploit/README.md

 - **Other Tools**: Easy integration of other popular security tools.
 - **Intuitive User Interface**: User-friendly and easy-to-use interface, ideal for beginners and experts alike.
 - **CLI and GUI Modes**: Supports both Command Line Interface (CLI) and Graphical User Interface (GUI) modes.
-- **Detailed Reports**: Generation of comprehensive reports to document test results.

 ---

 ## Installation